High Fantasy (role-playing game): Reception

 In the December 1982 edition of Dragon (Issue #68), Robert Plamondon thought the concept of solo adventures introduced in the second edition of the game "works very well indeed."
 He concluded, "I was impressed by all the High Fantasy solos, and have played each of them more than once (with wildly different results each time).
 They show that an 'interactive novel' approach to solo adventures is more than workable — it’s the best way to write them.
 With luck, these will be just the tip of the iceberg.

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan warned readers "Don't go out of your way [to find it].
+Although the game has noble intentions as a simpler alternative to D&D, High Fantasy is dismal — hopelessly derivative, awkwardly written, and virtually unplayable."
+Swan concluded by giving the game a very poor rating of 1.5 out of 4, saying, "Oddly enough the book concludes with one of the best solitaire adventures I've ever seen — a clever, challenging scenario that rivals the best of the Tunnels & Trolls solos.
+Fortunately it can be adapted to other fantasy systems without too much trouble."

 In his 1991 book Heroic Worlds: A History and Guide to Role-Playing Games, Lawrence Schick thought the system had "unremarkable rules" but was "notable for the high quality of its scenarios".